gregerolsson/native-color-picker/README.md

 Activate with `Shift`-`Cmd`-`C` or from the context-menu of your editor (right-click).
 Inserts or replaces the currently selected text with the selected color, in hexadecimal form.

+The picker is seeded with the color in the current editor selection (only hexadecimal form is supported at the moment).
+If you have a text like `#ff88ee` or `ff88ee` selected in the editor and activate the picker, the color picker with be seeded with **#ff88ee**.

 ![OS X Native Color Picker](https://raw.githubusercontent.com/gregerolsson/native-color-picker/master/screenshot/native-color-picker.png)

 ## Roadmap